koushik-aravalli/koushik-aravalli.github.io/_posts/2021-04-07-CKAD-Replicationsets.md

 ### POD from ReplicaSet Perspective

 The definition file for the ReplicaSet contains template of POD and selector fields.
 Based on this information, a replicaSet instance keep track of pods.
 In above scenario by default, the `authentication-rs` keeps track of _only_ the PODs labeled  `authentication-api` to make sure desired number of these PODs are running but not the PODs labeled `login-api`.
 By using the command `kubectl describe replicaset authentication-rs`, the Events sections will list all the PODs which are being tracked by the replicaSet.
+All the pods created by the replicaSet adds a metadata label `ownerreferences`.

 ### ReplicaSet from POD perspective

 The pods deployed from the replicaSet can be identified by the names, as the start with the replicaSet name.
 In the above scenario, the pods names turnup something similar to `authentication-rs-ab1c2d`.
 Another option to find the details are by using the command `kubectl describe pod authentication-rs-ab1c2d`.
-The Events sections will list all the POD details, one of which will be `Controlled By:  ReplicaSet/authentication-rs`
+The Events sections will list all the POD details, one of which will be `Controlled By:  ReplicaSet/authentication-rs`.
+Also notice that the metadata section of the POD contains `ownerReferences` with the replicaSet name `authentication-rs`.

 ### Definition Files